Home | Simulations

 • Prepare desired concentrations of LDH standard solution in cell culture medium, and draw the standard curve.

-• Read the results of LDH and calculate the cytotoxicity percent for cells exposed to different doses of tested chemical(s).
+• Read the results of LDH and calculate the cytotoxicity percent for cells exposed to different doses of tested chemical(s) during the lactate dehydrogenase test.

 Lactate Dehydrogenase Assay Principle of Work